Summer in the Top End7-day itinerary

 There’s a twice-daily crocodile and fish-feeding show that’s not to be missed.
 If you’re feeling brave, climb into the Cage of Death for a face-to-face encounter with one of the largest saltwater crocodiles in captivity.
 It’s the ultimate adrenaline rush!

-Explore the Darwin Waterfront and Stokes Hill Wharf
+Explore the Darwin Waterfront & Stokes Hill Wharf

 Pack your bathers for a swim at the Wave Pool and Recreation Lagoons.
-Paddle, swim or play in these manmade lagoons with waves up to 1.7 metres generated at regular intervals.
+Paddle, swim or play in these manmade lagoons with waves up to 1.7m generated at regular intervals.
 Both areas are safe for swimming and protected from stingers.
-You’re also a hop, skip and jump away from some of Darwin’s best restaurants – so take your pick for lunch at the Darwin Waterfront.
+You’re also a hop, skip and jump away from some of Darwin’s best restaurants, so take your pick for lunch at the Darwin Waterfront.